 I don't like selfies.
 So don't take them.
 Or videos.
 If you see a picture of me, I guaran-damn-tee you that somebody else took it.
 Most likely with a good deal of protesting from me at how ridiculous the concept even is.
 I don’t have a camera, camera gear, a drone, or (gasp) a selfie stick.
-I dont even have any photo editing programs whatsoever.
+I don't have any photo editing programs.
 There's that simplicity thing again.

 When I take photos, I give my unique perspective on the world at that time, what I see, where I go, what animals I meet, the food I eat.
 I never wanted to be one of those people that took pictures of their food, until I realized that only by actually showing pictures of vegan food can I help people see what vegans eat, and that there are endless options of delicious plant-based foods all around the world.

 Traveling full-time means I am homeless.
 No base, no address, no anchor.
 Nothing.
-Just my backpack.
+Just the contents of my backpack.
 Oh boo, the sad story of a soul with no home.
 Just kidding.
 It's not sad.
 It's awesome.
 I have no bills.

 I've always been a rolling stone.
 Blame DRD4-7R.
 What?
 That's right, folks, wanderlust is genetic.
 I was lucky enough to have parents that loved traveling and took me everywhere throughout my childhood.
+I fell in love with the excitement of airports, hotels, exotic locations and new experiences.
 Then, for the 20+ years since, I've been bouncing around the world, like a pinball in an arcade game, rarely settling anywhere for longer than 6 months.
 I broke a lot of apartment leases and a lot of hearts.
 I changed cities, states, countries, jobs, homes, hair colors, you name it.
-Nothing sticks for too long.
+Nothing sticks too long.
 The curiosity and restlessness always spiral into my thoughts, until I have to experience something new.
-To learn, to change, to grow, to evolve, to live.
+To learn, to change, to grow, to experiment, to evolve, and to live.